 In the first 15 years of her career, Ann Morrison rose from fact-checker to executive editor of FORTUNE magazine, a Time Inc. magazine.
 In 1994, the company named her chief editorial executive of its Asiaweek magazine in Hong Kong, where she remained until 2000.
 That year Time Inc. transferred her to London, where she became co-editor (with her husband Donald Morrison) of the European edition of TIME.
 In 2008 and 2009, she was a lecturer in the Global Business Journalism Program at Tsinghua University in Beijing.
 In 2011 and 2012, she taught media management at Sciences-Po in Paris, in addition to freelancing for various publications.
 She now serves on the Advisory Committee of the American Library in Paris, and continues to freelance as a writer and an editor on subjects ranging from French beauty secrets to Chinese culture.
 A graduate of the College of New Rochelle, she holds graduate degrees from the University of Pennsylvania and the London School of Economics.

 Dr. Prager is a marine scientist and author, widely recognized for her expertise and ability to make science entertaining and understandable for people of all ages.
 She currently works as a freelance writer, consultant, and science advisor to Celebrity Cruises in the Galapagos Islands.
 She was previously the Chief Scientist for the Aquarius Reef Base program in Key Largo, FL, which includes the world’s only undersea research station, and at one time the Assistant Dean at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science.
-Dr. Prager has built a national reputation as a scientist and spokesperson on earth and ocean science issues and is a sought after speaker for public-oriented events.
-She has appeared on several shows such as: The Today Show and NBC News, Fox News, CNN, the Discovery Channel and was a consultant for the Disney movie, Moana.
+Dr. Prager has built a national reputation as a scientist and spokesperson on earth and ocean science issues and is a sought-after speaker for public-oriented events.
+She has appeared on The Today Show and NBC News, Good Morning America, CNN, Fox News, CBS Early Show, The Weather Channel, in shows for the Discovery Channel and was a consultant for the Disney movie, Moana.

 Allison Quatrini is an Assistant Professor of Political Science and International Relations and Global Affairs at Eckerd College.
 She holds a Ph.D. in Political Science from The George Washington University in Washington, D.C.
 Her research interests focus on China, specifically its authoritarian state, and the politics of festivals and holidays.
 She is also interested in interpretive research methodology and the role of field-work in Political Science.
 Allison's research has been funded by the David I. Boren Fellowship, the Sigur Center for Asian Studies at GWU, and the Institute for European, Russian, and Eurasian Studies at GWU.